jimbro1000/tdd-training-katas/Documentation/LettingGo.md

 One of the issues in development of code is that it gets messy, refactoring of code results in blocks commented out, the code itself becomes idiosyncratic to the individual working on it or just plain unreadable.
+None of this is an intentional outcome, it is a side-effect of trying to hold-on to the previous code implementation.

 ## What Are We Holding On To